Jesse-Redford/PolarPlots/README.md

 The scope of the project is to develop a method for characterizing material surfaces and provide a stastitical measure for estimating surface defects and quality using digital imagining.
 The repository includes beta versions of the desktop app which can be run on any windows machine with a camera.
 In addition we offer a library of modules that can be used to develop, modify, and integrate polar plotting into specific applications.

 #### Contributors
-- Jesse Redford
-- Bridgit Mullany
+- Jesse Redford, Bridgit Mullany

+#### Requirments
+- Desktop application - windows OS and Camera
+- API - pip install requirments.txt

 ### Download Beta Versions of PolarPlot Windows Application
 - PolarPlot-v0.exe - basic version of app, capture images from camera stream and generates polar plot